Worker's classification: Employee vs Contractor

 Employers will only report contractor wages to the IRS and IRS form 1099-NEC, non-employee compensation.

-What is the Difference between Employees and Contractors?
+What is the Difference between independent contractor vs employee?

 Employee hiring is a complex process of human resource management.
 You have to interview a lot of people and hire a suitable one.
 This requires a lot of formalities and paperwork but is significant for the long-term goal as direct employees are connected ultimately, however, it comes down to what your actual business needs are.